Annual Events & Festivals

 Pride: Durham, NC is in its second year celebrating equality in Durham.
 Its predecessor, NC Pride, served as the Tar Heel state's annual LGBTQ+ festival, taking place each year in Durham.
 The parade draws thousands of costumed marchers alongside decorated floats and vehicles.
 Additional activities include festival vendors, speeches, and parties taking place around the Triangle.
 It's a great opportunity to support an inclusive community.

-Hosted by All About Beer Magazine, this festival brings together more than 250 world-class beers from breweries around the world, as well as food vendors and great music by local and regional artists.
+This festival brings together more than 250 world-class beers from breweries around the world, as well as food vendors and great music by local and regional artists.
 Sample rare and unique beers, learn about ingredients and pairings, and hang out with fellow beer enthusiasts at the Durham Bulls Athletic Park in Downtown Durham.